 The battery is then rested, where a zero current demand is applied to the battery for one hour to establish the “open circuit” voltage (OCV) prior to the tests.

-Micro-cycles, a single micro-cycle being shown in figure 1.2, are then completed 20 times.
+Micro-cycles, a single micro-cycle being shown in figure 1.5, are then completed 20 times.
+The number of micro-cycle as well as the charging rate and time limits were used in accordance with [1.31].
 The structure of the individual micro-cycle is:

-The battery is charged at with a high charging current for 10 seconds, this being dependant on the battery not reaching a voltage limit, if the limit is reached, the magnitude of the charging current is reduced to keep the battery at the voltage limit without exceeding it.
+The battery is charged with a high charging current for 10 s.
+If the battery reaches the upper voltage limit during this time the magnitude of the charging current is reduced to maintain constant voltage charging.
+The amount of current accepted by the battery is monitored

 The battery is then rested for 300 seconds

-The battery is discharged at 1C until the integrated charge during charging pulse was removed from the battery
+The battery is discharged at 1C until the integrated charge delivered during the charging pulse is removed from the battery

 The battery is rested again for 300 seconds.